DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.2.8 Interface testing
     - Interface testing assesses the performance of modules against the interface specs to ensure that they will work together properly when all the development efforts are complete
     - Three types of interfaces should be tested:
-        - application programming interfaces (APIs): offer a standardized way for code modules to interact and may be exposed to the outside world through web services
+        - 📚**application programming interfaces (APIs)**: offer a standardized way for code modules to interact and may be exposed to the outside world through web services
             - should test APIs to ensure they enforce all security requirements
-        - user interfaces (UIs): examples include graphical user interfaces (GUIs) and command-line interfaces
+        - 📚**user interfaces (UIs)**: examples include graphical user interfaces (GUIs) and command-line interfaces
             - UIs provide end users with the ability to interact with the software, and tests should include reviews of all UIs
-        - physical interfaces: exist in some apps that manipulate machinery, logic controllers, or other objects
+        - 📚**physical interfaces**: exist in some apps that manipulate machinery, logic controllers, or other objects
             - software testers should pay careful attention to physical interfaces because of the potential consequences if they fail

 - 6.2.9 Breach attack simulations